ABC's 'Behind The News' story on Dyslexia

 (Adapted from Speld SA Newsletter, Spring 2012)

-Dyslexia remains largely misunderstood by the community, even though it affects between 3 and 10 percent of all learners.
-Some studies indicate that dyslexic learning styles in the general population may be as high as 20 percent.
+Dyslexia remains largely misunderstood by the community, even though it affects somewhere between 3 and 10 percent of all learners.
+It is estimated that about one in five people may have dyslexic-type difficulties even though not all will cross the diagnostic threshold and receive an identification of dyslaxia.
 Sadly, there is no specific support for dyslexic students in South Australian Government schools.

 Students with Dyslexia and their families are mostly left to their own devices.
 If the school can manage some extra support for these students, it is usually provided by non-specialist volunteers or teacher aides who have little or no training in the area specific learning disabilities.
-Unfortunately, many of these wonderful people, although well intentioned, do not have the necessary training or experience to understand the complex cluster of difficulties that make up dyslexia and as a result, struggle to use the remediation programs that have been provided to them to their full potential.
+Unfortunately, many of these wonderful people, although well intentioned, lack the training or experience to understand the complex cluster of difficulties that make up dyslexia.
+As a result, they struggle to use the remediation programs that have been provided to them to their full potential.

 Steve Dykstra, PhD is a very well regarded Adolescent Psychologist and a founding member of the Wisconsin Reading Coalition says: